Pinaz993/ImmersiveTransit/README.md

 # ImmersiveTransit
-A datapack for Minecraft with Fabric and the Immersive Portals mod installed.
+A datapack for Minecraft with Fabric and Immersive Portals.

-This datapack allows players in survival to create portals between a portalframe and a lodestone.
-Also allows survival players to destroy permanant portals.
+Create immersive portals between two points in the same dimension.

 CURRENTLY IN BETA!